 Pantex Orientation

-This page is designed as a resource for topics related to membership in the International Brotherhood of Electrical Workers, Local 602, while employed at the Pantex Plant.
-It provides valuable information about the “how’s” and “why’s” of our organization, covering the Metal Trades Department, the IBEW, Local 602, our programs, benefits, rights, and responsibilities.
-You’ll also find details about our history and ways to get involved.
+This page is designed as a resource for topics related to membership in the International Brotherhood of Electrical Workers Local 602 while employed at the Pantex Plant.
+It provides valuable information about the “hows” and “whys” of our organization, including the Metal Trades Department, the Metal Trades Council of Amarillo & Vicinity, the IBEW, Local 602, our programs, benefits, rights, responsibilities, history, and ways to get involved.

-As you build your career with the IBEW, you are upholding a proud tradition that started over a century ago.
-By being part of the modern Labor Movement, your participation drives positive change in both the workplace and our communities.
+As you build your career with the IBEW, you are upholding a proud tradition that started more than a century ago.
+By being part of the modern labor movement, your participation drives positive change in both the workplace and our communities.
 As a member of the IBEW and Local 602, you will have every opportunity to grow and thrive in your chosen career path.

-Our Constitution, along with the Local’s By-laws, Agreements, and policies, are living documents.
-They evolve through input from members who respect the past while bringing new ideas for the future.
+Our Constitution, along with the Local’s By-laws, agreements, and policies, is a living foundation.
+These documents evolve through input from members who respect the past while bringing new ideas for the future.

-We encourage you to stay informed and engaged, gaining a deeper understanding of what makes this organization great.
+We encourage you to stay informed and engaged while gaining a deeper understanding of what makes this organization great.

 History